XSS3cut10n3r/WorldCup26/README.md

 A GitHub Action checks live scores every 20 minutes via the [football-data.org](https://www.football-data.org/) API, applies your family scoring rules, and updates the site.
-It also pulls live championship odds from the betting market and runs a strength-rated tournament **simulator** right in the browser — no server, no cost, runs by itself for the whole tournament.
+It also pulls live championship odds from the betting market, runs its own strength-rated Monte Carlo to project the rest of the tournament (a most-likely **Knockout bracket**, each person's odds of winning the pool, and per-game win chances), and gives you a one-tap **simulator** that plays the rest of the cup out in your browser.
+No server, no cost, runs by itself for the whole tournament.

 ## A look at the site

-The leaderboard — every person's points, with their teams as chips:
+The leaderboard, every person's points, with their teams as chips:

 ![The Family Cup leaderboard, showing the family standings with each person's teams](screenshots/01-leaderboard.png)